turbopuffer/turbopuffer-python/UPGRADING.md

     print(results.aggregations['count'])
     ```

-  - To determine the dimensionality of the vectors in a namespace, use
-    `schema` instead and inspect the type of the `vector` attribute.

-  - There is no replacement for accessing the `created_at` field.
-[Contact us]
+  - The vector dimensionality is no longer returned as a top-level field.
-    if you need this field.
+    Instead, inspect the `vector` attribute of the `schema` field.

 - The `export` method has been removed.